Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 3.2 Competition analysis

+What restaurants have already established a customer base in the area?
 Take note of everything from their prices, hours, and service style to menu design to the restaurant interior.

 Then explain to your investors how your restaurant will be different.

-3.3 Marketing analysis
+3.3 Advertising analysis

 Your investors are going to want to know how you plan to market your restaurant.
 How will your marketing campaigns differ from what is already being done by others in the restaurant industry?